top of page

 Parent supporting teenager with exam revision

-We’re coming into exam time here in the UK and you may have a young person under your roof who is taking their mocks, GCSES, A-Levels, University exams or even their end of year exams.
+We’re coming into exam time here in the UK and you may have a young person under your roof who is taking their mocks, GCSES, A-Levels, University exams or end-of-year assessments.

 Tensions may be high (theirs as well as yours!) and as a parent, it's natural to want to support your child through the ups and downs of exam season.
 While you can't take the exams for them, there are numerous ways you can provide encouragement, guidance and practical help to ensure they feel prepared, confident and in the best frame of mind to do their very best.